 Can exercise improve osteopenia?

-That ultimately depends on someone's individual bone health, but exercise can help many people with osteopenia to varying degrees.
-If you start exercising with the right program (one that includes strength training, weight-bearing physical activity, balance training, and posture exercises), you may be able to improve your bone strength and bone mass.
+While exercise can improve osteopenia ultimately depends on someone's individual bone health, but exercise can help many people with osteopenia to varying degrees.
+If you start exercising with the right program (one that includes strength training, weight-bearing physical activity, balance training and posture exercises), you may be able to improve your bone strength and bone mass.
 Even in those who cannot strengthen bones by spurring the body to build bone tissue, the right program can slow the loss of bone mass to delay the progression of osteopenia and related bone diseases.